Niravjani/de-travel/README.md

-for run frontend npm run build and for backend npmm run start-dev
+for run frontend npm run build and for backend npm run start-dev